 - Technology Strategy - This course focuses on strategic decision-making in technology-intensive industries.
 You will learn about a set of conceptual models that help determine which technologies to invest in, when to make the investments, how to capture value from the technology investment, and how to anticipate and respond to competitors and customers.
 Particular emphasis will be placed on building models for making strategic decisions in the context of significant technology, demand, and competitive uncertainty.

 You’ll study with professors who conduct groundbreaking research, consult with businesses, and bring their experiences examining the practical realities behind organizational decision-making into the classroom.

-- Marc Knez, has evolved his research from a focus on applying game and decision theory to strategic decision-making, to a focus on market analysis, strategy development, and organizational structure.
+Marc Knez, clinical professor of strategic management, has evolved his research from a focus on applying game- and decision-theory to strategic decision making to a focus on market analysis, strategy development, and organizational structure.
 His work has appeared in the Harvard Business Review, the Journal of Business, and the Journal of Labor Economics.

-- James E. Schrager, completed the first IPO of a US private company in Japan, and has turned around several businesses, including a company with $500 million in sales and operations in 20 countries.
+James E. Schrager, clinical professor of entrepreneurship and strategic management, completed the first IPO of a US private company in Japan, and has turned around several businesses, including a company with $500 million in sales and operations in 20 countries.

 Jesse M. Shapiro